Dr. Kathryn Denning

 RECENT PUBLICATIONS include:

-in press “ Impossible Predictions of the Unprecedented: Analogy, History, and the Work of Prognostication” for D Vakoch, ed.
-Astrobiology, History, and Society: Life Beyond Earth and the Impact of Discovery, Springer [expected 2013]
+2013 “ Impossible Predictions of the Unprecedented: Analogy, History, and the Work of Prognostication” for D Vakoch, ed.
+Astrobiology, History, and Society: Life Beyond Earth and the Impact of Discovery, Springer.

 2012 “Learning to read: Interstellar message decipherment from an anthropological perspective.”
 D. Vakoch, ed.
 Archaeology, Anthropology, and Interstellar Communication.
 NASA History Press.